furbnow/macquette/docs/about.rst

 ported to Python/Django and is the software backing assessments as part of the People Powered Retrofit project.

+The calculation engine is a fork of `openBEM <https://github.com/TrystanLea/openBEM/>`_, originally and continuingly developed by Trystan Lea.

 MHEP was originally a spreadsheet which was turned into a web application by Trystan Lea.
 It was ported to Python in 2019 by Ian Drysdale and Paul Fawkesley.
 It continues being developed in-house at